Laser Specs Removal Surgery: Procedures, Benefits & Cost

 Specs Removal Surgery Age Limit

 The ideal age for specs removal surgery is typically between 18 to 40 years.
-This is because younger individuals may experience changes in their vision, while older adults may develop presbyopia or cataracts, requiring different treatment options.
+This is because younger individuals may experience changes in their vision.

 Other Eligibility Criteria